 Whether you like small charming towns, lakes, mountains, or art cities, there are many beautiful day trips from Milan you can choose from.

-Best known as one of the Fashion Capitals globally and often overlooked, there are plenty of things to do in Milan.
+Best known as one of the Fashion Capitals and often overlooked, there are plenty of things to do in Milan in 2 days.
 Furthermore, the city is a perfect gateway to explore enchanting spots within easy reach.
 One of the reasons I like living in Milan is being near to almost everything.
 It takes about one hour to go from Milan to Lake Como, and in a couple of hours, you can get to the Alps, and by high-speed train, Florence is less than two hours away.
 That’s reason enough to add Milan to your Italy travel bucket list.

 Over the last few years, I’ve been exploring my own backyard more and more.
-The result is that I’m increasingly stunned by how many amazing places there are near Milan.
+The result is that I’m increasingly stunned by how many fantastic places there are near Milan, including some of the best Italy hidden gems.

 Beautiful day trips from Milan you shouldn’t miss